spiffcode/ghedit/README.md

 * SL: project aka workspace settings
 * search (https://developer.github.com/v3/search/#search-code)
-* DM: repo/branch/tag selection
 * DM: clean up stuff
-* DM: 'no repository' experience (Welcome & about text, clear means to open a repo, no useless/confusing UI)
 * SL: Explorer functionality: New File, New Folder, File Copy, File Paste, Rename, Delete
 * JSON Schema intellisense
 * review TODO comments, use new convention for VSCode we want to keep for reference but is not considered a TODO